 Major Scale Patterns

-While you’ll cover a lot of ground that way, this approach will lead to memory problems with scales down the road.
+While you cover a lot of ground that way, this approach leads to memory problems with scales down the road.

-By applying patterns to scales and modes, you’ll expand your understanding of guitar techniques, deeply ingrain any fingering, and increase your improvisational vocabulary at the same time.
+By applying patterns to scales and modes, you expand your guitar technique, deeply ingrain fingerings, and increase your soloing vocabulary at the same time.

 123 Scale Pattern

-This is the perfect scale pattern for those just beginning their study of 7-note scale patterns.
+The first major scale patterns are based on the 123 group.
+This is the perfect scale pattern for those beginning their study of 7-note scales.

-As there are no skips in this scale pattern, you can challenge your technique without pushing it too far that it falls apart.
+As there are no skips in this pattern, you challenge your technique without pushing it so far that it falls apart.

 Lastly, this pattern is often used in guitar solos by rock, jazz, funk, and fusion guitarists.